 Limonene is known to:

 Like Pinene, Limonene does all the things listed above regardless of which plant it is actually extracted from.
 So, "The Next Frontier" if you will, is said to be the use of Terpenes to help improve health of people and animals.
 Terpenes show huge promise in helping fight against virtually all health conditions known to man.
 Cancer, Epilepsy, Arthritis, PTSD....the list of things that terpenes can fight against is virtually unlimited.
 And, this is great news!

-Great because all the people who are having to take man made prescription medicine to get through their days may one day soon, be able to benefit from a natural cure that is easy on the body; that doesn’t have to be made in a lab; is all natural; that doesn’t cost an arm and a leg and require insurance and financial help.
-By knowing which terpenes (or terpene blends as the case may be) can help against any given health condition, a person will be able to administer treatment without having to visit a doctor and without having to get a prescription
+Great because all the people who are having to take man made prescription medicine to get through their days may one day soon, be able to benefit from a natural product that is easy on the body; that doesn't have to be made in a lab; is all natural; that doesn't cost an arm and a leg and require insurance and financial help.
+By knowing which terpenes (or terpene blends as the case may be) can help against any given health condition, a person will be able to take their health into their own hands.